Body Program: Unlock your healthiest body yet. Start now

 Natural appetite suppressants

-Green tea extract: There are some who tout the benefits of green tea as a weight loss tool.
-While drinking more liquids can help you lose weight (enter green tea), the evidence that it’s specifically doing the heavy lifting isn’t very strong.
-Your best bet is to drink a cup of tea or two, but skip pills and potions that claim to contain it.
-(Sombra, 2020).
+Green tea has long been touted as a weight loss tool.
+While drinking more liquids can help you lose weight (enter green tea), the evidence that green tea specifically does the heavy lifting isn’t very strong.
+Your best bet?
+Drink a cup or two of green tea a day, but skip the pills and potions that claim to contain it.

-Garcinia cambogia This fruit naturally grows in India and other parts of South Asia.
-It contains a chemical similar to citric acid called hydroxycitric acid (AHC), which may decrease appetite and help with weight control (Maia-Landim, 2018).
+This fruit naturally grows in India and other parts of South Asia.
+It contains a chemical similar to citric acid called hydroxycitric acid (AHC), which may decrease appetite and help with weight control.

-Glucomannan: This fiber is taken from the Amorphophallus konjacplant.
-Since glucomannan can absorb 50 times its weight in water, researchers suggest that it can fill up your stomach and make you feel full (Maia-Landim, 2018).
+This fiber is taken from the Amorphophallus konjac plant.
+Since glucomannan can absorb 50 times its weight in water, researchers suggest that it can fill up your stomach and make you feel full.

-Capsaicin: There are some claims that capsaicin, a fiery derivative of cayenne peppers, can help with everything from reducing high blood sugar to weight loss.
-Some claim that capsaicin helps reduce your appetite by helping you feel full (Zheng, 2017).
-But that doesn’t mean you should be shoveling down fistfuls of hot peppers.
-One small study looking at the use of a combo supplement containing capsaicin, ginger, and green tea extracts showed a slight increase in weight loss among participants who used these treatments when compared to placebo (Taghizadeh, 2017).
+There are some claims that capsaicin–a fiery derivative of cayenne peppers–can help with everything from reducing high blood sugar to weight loss.
+Some claim that capsaicin can help reduce your appetite by helping you feel full.
+But that doesn’t mean you should be shoveling fistfuls of hot peppers.
+One small study of a combination of capsaicin, ginger, and green tea extracts found a slight increase in weight loss among participants who used these treatments compared to the placebo.

-Yerba mate: This plant is native to subtropical areas, especially South America.
+This plant is native to subtropical areas, especially in South America.
 Many people in this part of the world use its leaves to make beverages.
-While not proven in humans yet, studies in mice show positive weight loss results (Gamboa-Gómez, 2015).
+Studies on mice show positive weight loss results, but research has yet to be conducted on humans.

-Dietary fiber: Foods high in fiber––like fruit, vegetables, oats, and legumes––slow the absorption and digestion of carbohydrates and help you to feel fuller for longer, which can aid in weight management (Akbar, 2021).
+Foods high in fiber––like fruit, vegetables, oats, and legumes––slow the absorption and digestion of carbohydrates and help you to feel fuller for longer, which can aid in weight management.

 Keep in mind that the FDA has not given the green light to any over-the-counter weight loss or appetite suppressant supplements.
-Researchers haven’t tested or reviewed them in-depth to prove they’re safe and work as they should (Tirthani, 2021).
+More research is needed to understand the safety and efficacy of weight loss supplements.

 DISCLAIMER